MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 18: link in the header to the root

 task 19: create 3 files about, news and contact and change title

+task 20: add links and text in the nav